cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

     f[j + w[i]] = max(f[j + w[i]], f[j] + v[i]);
 ```

-What is wrong with this code?
-The enumeration order is wrong.
+The problem of the code above is the wrong execution order.

-Observing the code carefully, we can find that: for the currently processed item $i$ and the current state $f_{i,j}$,
+Observing the code carefully, we see that for the currently processed item $i$ and the current state $f_{i,j}$,
 when $j\geqslant w_{i}$, $f_{i,j}$ will be affected by $f_{i,j-w_{i}}$.
-This is equivalent to being able to be put item $i$ into the backpack multiple times, which is not consistent with the question.
+This is equivalent to being able to put item $i$ into the backpack multiple times, which is not consistent with the question.
 (In fact, this is exactly the solution to the complete knapsack problem)

-To avoid this, we can change the order of enumeration from $W$ to $w_{i}$, so that the above error won't occour, because $f_{i, j}$ is always updated before $f_{i, j-w_i}$
+To avoid this, we can change the order of execution to go over $j$ from $W$ to $w_{i}$, so that the above error won't occour, because $f_{i, j}$ is always implicitly updated before $f_{i, j-w_i}$

 Therefore, the actual code is